 Make sure you get a legible entry stamp in your passport when you enter the

-Schengen Zone (including Spain) for the first time.
-Travellers have reported that some low cost airlines have refused to uplift passengers who were unable to provide proof of entry or have overstayed in the Schengen Zone.
+Schengen area (including Spain) for the first time.
+Travellers have reported that some low cost airlines have refused to uplift passengers who were unable to provide proof of entry or have overstayed in the Schengen area.